Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Application to Viewpoint Optimization

 \section{Application to Viewpoint Optimization}

-Our SDDF model is differentiable and, hence, enables continuous viewpoint optimization, which can be used, for example, to explore an unknown environment.
-For simplicity, we first consider determining the next-best view and then scale up to optimization of a trajectory of several views.
+Our SDDF model is differentiable and, hence, enables continuous viewpoint optimization.
+This property is useful for several applications, e.g., to guide navigation in virtual reality or to enable a robot to explore an unknown environment.
+We first consider determining the next-best view and then scale up to optimization of a trajectory of several views.
 Our SDDF model can predict a point cloud measurement from any desired sensor pose $(\bfp_t,\bfR_t)$ as:

 where $\{\bfv_i\}_{i=1}^N$ are the ray directions in the sensor frame and $\hat{f}_i$ are the SDDF predictions for each ray.
 The utility of a point-cloud measurement for the purpose of exploration or environment coverage can be evaluated in terms of the visible region volume.
 We use the following loss to measure the (negative) size of the visible volume: